-This is a commonly used technique where a cybercriminal illegally obtains sensitive passwords using an application, algorithm, or several other methods to steal sensitive data, including company resources, credentials, and credit card information.
+This is a commonly used technique where a cybercriminal illegally obtains sensitive passwords using an application, an algorithm, or several other methods to steal sensitive data, including company resources, credentials, and credit card information.

-SQLi is a web application vulnerability where an attacker injects their malicious SQL queries into a data-driven target application to gain unauthorized access to its database to download, modify, and delete sensitive data.
+SQLi is a web application vulnerability where an attacker injects malicious SQL queries into a data-driven target application to gain unauthorized access to its database to download, modify, and delete sensitive data.